stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 …
 ```

-Generation of image is not parallel, the library just repeatedly calls
+Generation of image is not parallel, the library just repeatedly calls the
-provided function and builds resulting image from returned results.
+provided function and builds the resulting image from returned results.
 The
 performance is not bad at all, but can we do better using multiple cores?

 ## Repa

 Here's where Repa comes into play.
 Operations on arrays performed in Repa
 are parallel by default if you compile your program with multi-thread
-support `-threaded` and run it with `+RTS -N`.
+support (the `-threaded` flag enables that) and run it with `+RTS -N`.

 Do you remember the problem with large unboxed arrays?
 We certainly cannot
-afford creation of new big immutable array after each operation, so how can
+afford the creation of a new big immutable array after each operation, so
-we avoid producing intermediate results?
+how can we avoid producing intermediate results?

 Well, the answer is rather simple.
-Following the same approach with function
+Following the same approach with a
-that takes coordinates as argument and returns a pixel, we can just make
+function that takes coordinates as argument and returns a pixel, we can just
-that single function more complex with help of primitives from functional
+make that single function more complex with help of primitives from
-programming like `map` but specialized for our purposes.
-Then we can call it
+functional programming like `map` but specialized for our purposes.
+Then we
-to build the final result never creating intermediate ones.
+can call it to build the final result never creating intermediate ones.

 The final “real” array is called “manifest array” in Repa's terminology,
-while function that can be used to generate such real array is called
+while the function that can be used to generate such real array is called
 “delayed array”.
 The trick of never building intermediate results is called
 “fusion”.
-This is a popular technique that is also used in `friday` package
+This is a popular technique that is also used in the `friday`
-and in more mundane `text`.
+package and in the more mundane `text`.

 ### Repa Arrays

 Before we can start hacking with Repa, there is one more concept that needs
-to be explained: `Array` type and its shape. `Array r sh e` type is
+to be explained: the `Array` type and its shape. `Array r sh e` type is
 parametrized over:

-* representation `r`, there are
+* Representation `r`: there are
   [a few options](https://hackage.haskell.org/package/repa-3.4.0.2/docs/Data-Array-Repa.html)
   available for that, but in this tutorial we will work only with `U`
   (unboxed vector, manifest array), and `D` (delayed array, function from
-  indices to elements);
+  indices to elements).

-* shape `sh`, this describes how many dimensions your array has and sizes of
+* Shape `sh`: this describes how many dimensions your array has and sizes of
-  these dimensions, below I show how to work with shapes;
+  these dimensions.
+Below I show how to work with shapes.

-* element type `e`, in our case it will be `(Pixel8, Pixel8, Pixel8)` where
+* Element type `e`: in our case it will be `(Pixel8, Pixel8, Pixel8)` where
   `Pixel8` is just a synonym for `Word8`, i.e. a byte.

 Shapes are constructed like this: you append dimensions to `Z`